bestwebsoft/updater-wordpress-plugin/readme.txt

 http://www.youtube.com/watch?v=I63426HTJjI

 <a href="http://wordpress.org/plugins/updater/faq/" target="_blank">FAQ</a>
 <a href="http://support.bestwebsoft.com" target="_blank">Support</a>

 <a href="http://bestwebsoft.com/plugin/updater-pro?k=49e226d45dc4d3465a079fa62317eab2" target="_blank" title="Updater Pro">Upgrade to Pro Version</a>

 = User Guide =

-1. After downloading and activating the plugin 'Updater', you should go to the page 'Updater' => 'Options' in the 'BWS Plugins' menu, where the plugin settings are available.
+1. After downloading and activating the plugin 'Updater', you should go to the page 'Updater' => 'Settings' in the 'BWS Plugins' menu, where the plugin settings are available.
 2. On this page you should choose the plugin mode and edit email notifications settings.
 3. If you want to update your plugins or WP core in the manual mode you should go to the page 'Updater' in the 'Tools' menu.
 If WordPress or some of your plugins needs update it will be highlighted in red.
 Check it and click 'update'.